 However, it’s never too late to curate content successfully.
 We created the whitepaper “How To Effectively Do Curation” as a tool for learning about this underappreciated process.
 By reading this guide, you’ll discover the basics for curating content yourself and understand what sets great curators apart from average ones.

-All of our whitepapers are free to download in our resource section.
-We’re building a library of tools and educational materials for content marketers looking to expand their strategies.
+All of our white papers are free to download in our Report Library.
+We’re continuously updating our library with the tools and educational materials you need to expand your strategies.
 You can also get your copy of this whitepaper by downloading it today.

 Marketers treat curation like a New Year’s Eve diet.
 Every once in a while, someone sets the goal to launch a curation strategy within the company.
 The effort goes strong for several weeks until work picks up and the social media accounts fall from being a priority.
 Don’t take this fall to mean that brands don’t want to curate; curation often loses its priority against more pressing matters.

 Our whitepaper is for anyone who started a curation strategy and couldn’t see that strategy through to completion.
 We offer tips for marketers who want to start small and slowly build their audience, and we want to help those who appreciate detailed strategies when approaching a new challenge.

 Your audience is looking for curated content.
 More than 30% of Americans get their headlines from social media every day, and 41 percent of them repost content they find interesting.
 Not only are they interested in curated content, but they’re also doing curation themselves.

 Small businesses that do curation right can expand their social media footprint and grow faster than they thought they could, while medium to large businesses can build relationships with media and industry peers that can pay off during a product release.
 In short, everyone is curating, and you can, too.